a00908270/masterthesis/thesis.md

 ### Kubernetes DNS-based Service Discovery

 `kube-dns` is the Kubernetes add-on that starts a pod with a DNS service and configures the kubelets to resolve DNS names over this service.
 It listens on port 53, the standard DNS port.
-Services in a cluster are assigned a DNS A record derived from their service metadata name specified in the *ServiceSpec*. \ref{kub-dns-spec}
+Services in a cluster are assigned a DNS A record derived from their service metadata name specified in the *ServiceSpec*. \cite{kub-dns-spec}

-This is an extract of the *ServiceSpec* for the `vinnsl-service` defining the metadata name:
+The following code snippet is an extract of the *ServiceSpec* for the `vinnsl-service` defining the metadata name:

 ```
 {